Skip to Content

 Rooftop pool at the Thermae Spa (Photo: Matt Cardy)

-Thermae Bath Spa has a stunning open-air rooftop pool to look out on the city and a giant relaxation pool.
-With the additional steam rooms, spa treatment rooms, and on-site restaurant, a visitor could spend hours pampering themselves in the waters.
+If you actually want to dip into the water, head two blocks down the street from the Roman Baths to Thermae Bath Spa.
+This amazing, modern spa complex has a stunning open-air rooftop pool to look out on the city and a giant relaxation pool.
+With the additional steam rooms, spa treatment rooms, and on-site restaurant, we spent a long time relaxing here.

 Shop on Pulteney Bridge